Will Richard Simmons’ Hospitalization Ruin His New Business Plans?

 Also, while Simmons was personally involved in the licensing agreement, he has not made a public appearance since 2014.
 This isn’t the normal behavior for somebody who is preparing to market items bearing their name.
 However, his reclusive behavior spawned a flood of rumors about him and his state of health, and this speculation followed by a re-emergence could be powerful marketing.

 At the height of Simmons popularity, he hosted one of the most popular televised fitness programs on television.
 His fitness routine was geared around aerobic dance and featured him leading a group of ordinary people in exercises.
 In today’s era of fitness programs sold through infomercials and streamed from fitness services, his brand of exercise might seem passe.
-But Simmons energetic personality, positive attitude, and flamboyant workout clothing were the driving energy for his successful program.
+But Simmons’ energetic personality, positive attitude, and flamboyant workout clothing were the driving energy for his successful program.
 An example of his outgoing and infectious personality can be seen in his 2000 appearance on the Davis Letterman show.

 What remains to be seen is if he can continue on with his new business venture given his current state of health.
 Marketing anything with a celebrity’s name requires public appearances, and given the fitness lifestyle of Simmons, public appearances would have to include physical fitness.